Cloud-SPAN/04genomics/_episodes/02-visualising_snps.md

 objectives:
 - "Know how to load a VCF file in the IGV Web app."
 - "Understand how quality information corresponds to alignment information."
+- "Get a feel for what analysis could be done next."
 keypoints:
-- "It is useful to visualise alignments and compare potential variants."
+- "It is useful to visualise alignments and compare potential SNPs."
+- "There are several paths which could be taken to continue analysing the SNPs identified in a variant calling workflow"
 ---

 # Assess the alignment (visualisation)